Home/Seeds/Sunflower Seed Protein

 Clinical Encyclopedia

 Sunflower seed protein is a high-quality plant-based protein derived from sunflower seeds, rich in essential amino acids and nutrients.
-It supports muscle growth, recovery, and overall health.
+It supports muscle growth, heart health, and provides a good source of dietary fiber.

 Scientific NameHelianthus annuus